ish-xyz/ish-ar.io/content/blog/tekton_and_prometheus/index.md

 ```

 **Check PipelineRuns failures**
-*If more than 15% of the PipelineRuns are failing this rule will applied*
+*If more than 15% of the PipelineRuns are failing this rule will apply*
 ```
 tekton_pipelinerun_count{status="failed"} * 100 / ignoring(status) tekton_pipelinerun_count{status="success"} > 15
 ```

 **Check TaskRuns failures**
-*If more than 15% of the TaskRuns are failing this rule will applied*
+*If more than 15% of the TaskRuns are failing this rule will apply*
 ```
 tekton_taskrun_count{status="failed"} * 100 / ignoring(status) tekton_taskrun_count{status="success"} > 15
 ```